reo7sp/kaniku/README.md

     # Suppose this object call physics engine internally and then
     # update player model with new coodinates.
     #
-    # Score view will receive event that something was changed,
+    # Score view will receive event that something was changed in the model,
     # model will compute new score and then
     # score view will finally update the label on screen using model data.
     playerView.setPlayer(@playerModel)